viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 read coverage for the 6 bam files we use in the analysis for chromosome 14 from postion 31217860 to 31230350.
 <br />
-:computer: To view the file copy it from Uppmax to your own computer and open it in a pdf reader.
+:floppy_disk: To view the file copy it from Uppmax to your own computer and open it in a pdf reader.
 <details>
 <summary>:key: Click to see command to copy files</summary>